ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 Inventory has been refactored to be implemented via plugins and now allows for multiple sources.
 This change is mostly transparent to users.

 One exception is the ``inventory_dir``, which is now a host variable; previously it could only have one value so it was set globally.
-This means you cannot use it early in plays anymore to determine ``hosts:`` or similar keywords.
+This means you can no longer use it early in plays to determine ``hosts:`` or similar keywords.
-As a side effect, it changes the behaviour of ``add_hosts`` and the implicit localhost, in that the they don't automatically inherit the global value anymore so they default to ``None``, a detailed note was added in the module docs.
+This also changes the behaviour of ``add_hosts`` and the implicit localhost; because they no longer automatically inherit the global value, they default to ``None``.
+See the module documentation for more information.

 The ``inventory_file`` remains unchanged, as it was always host specific.